KyleM157/jettywatch/index.markdown

 | 20:07  | H      |          3.67 |

 Another swell is possible around this time.
 Check back as we get closer.
 This one will be short lived if it occurs.

+Notes: Swell numbers are bouncing around a bit.
+Any change in the track of the low pressure system will have a big impact on the amount of surf we see.

+Best board: Longboard

 ---